acurtido/zb_back/README.md

 # ZB_BACKEND
 This app is built with ``Django`` and ``Django Rest Framework``.
 A showcase can be found deployed at http://zb-backend-env.eba-sd4jik8s.us-west-2.elasticbeanstalk.com/.
+Password for admin and admin2 is *change123@*.

 API documentation can be found at swagger: https://app.swaggerhub.com/apis/acurtido/zb-backend/1.0.0.